FrankvdStam/SoulSplitter/README.md

 Uses the excellent material design library by James Willock: https://materialdesigninxaml.net/

-Contains code from Nordergaren's DS2(S)-meta tool, which can be found here:
+Contains code from Nordgaren's DS2(S)-meta tool, which can be found here:
 https://github.com/Nordgaren/DS2S-META
 https://github.com/Nordgaren/DS2-META

 I use Clion and Resharper from jetbrains to develop SoulSplitter.
 They have been giving me a free opensource license to use all their products for non-comercial use for a couple years now.
 Totally awesome, thanks Jetbrains!

 [![Alt jetbrainslogo](./jetbrains/jetbrains.svg)](https://www.jetbrains.com/?from=SoulSplitter)